thinkst/canarytokens-docs/docs/guide/idp-app-token.md

 ![New Application](../.vuepress/images/idp_app/okta_newapp.png)

-Enter the name of the application as you'd like for it to appear, for example 'Salesforce', upload the corresponding app logo, and click 'Next'.
+Enter the decoy name of the fake application, for example 'Salesforce', upload the corresponding app logo, and click 'Next'.

 ![App Name and Icon](../.vuepress/images/idp_app/okta_nameicon.png)